jackos/intro-to-gpu/intro-to-gpu.md

 block: [ 0 1 0 ] thread: [ 1 0 0 ]
 ```

 We're still launching 8 (2x2x2) threads, where there are 4 blocks, each with 2 threads.
 In GPU programming this grouping of blocks and threads is important, each block has can have its own fast shared VRAM (Video Random Access Memory) which allows threads to communicate.
 The threads within a block can also communicate by through registers, we'll cover this concept when we get to `warps`.
-For now the important imformation to internalize is:
+For now the important information to internalize is:

 - `grid_dim` defines how many blocks are launched
 - `block_dim` defines how many threads are launched in each block

 ## Tiles

 The x, y, z dimensions of blocks are important for splitting up large jobs into `tiles` so each thread can work on its own subset of the problem.
-Lets vizualize how a contiguous array of data can be split up into tiles, if we have an array of UInt8 (Unsigned Integer 8bit) data like:
+Lets visualize how a contiguous array of data can be split up into tiles, if we have an array of UInt8 (Unsigned Integer 8bit) data like:

 ```plaintext
 [ 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 ]